 The Woolly Bear Caterpillar and NJ Winter Weather

-While out walking the last few days, I've seen a LOT of these fuzzy guys making like chickens...crossing the road!
+I've seen a lots of these fuzzy guys making like chickens...crossing the road, lately.

 It has been said over the years, that the "woolly bear caterpillar" with its 13 segments of black and brown, is a barometer of the coming winter weather!